Emendations to Transcriptions:

 Beautiful: The Carole King Musical (Jessie Mueller as Carole King, Tony Award; Jake Epstein as Gerry Goffin).

-Her film and television work includes
+Her film and television credits include

 Mozart in the Jungle;